 The world is perilously close to blundering into a nuclear catastrophe, U.N.
-Secretary-General António Guterres warned on Monday at the opening of a high-level conference to review the 1970 Nuclear Nonproliferation Treaty, a cornerstone of global nonproliferation.
+Secretary-General António Guterres warned at the opening of a high-level conference on Monday to review the 1970 Nuclear Nonproliferation Treaty, a cornerstone of global nonproliferation.

 Nine countries — Britain, China, France, India, Israel, North Korea, Pakistan, Russia and the United States — possess 12,705 nuclear warheads, according to the Federation of American Scientists.
 The United States and Russia have 5,428 and 5,977, respectively; the other nations each have between 20 to 350.